The Nuremberg Christmas Market is Germany’s most famous and one of it’s most traditional markets.

 Visit the International Christmas Market

-Besides the regular Christmas market there’s also an international Christmas market with 14 of Nuremberg’s sister cities.
+Besides the regular market there’s also an international one with 14 of Nuremberg’s sister cities.
 Cities are represented from Nicaragua, Czech Republic, Italy, and from all over the world.
 My favorite was the Cuba stand where we were treated to an impromptu salsa demonstration!
 Any guesses which city/country this wooden booth belonged to?…

 Meet the Prune People (Zwetschgenmännle)

 The Prune People are some of Nuremberg’s most famous residents and can be found going about their daily life.
 Locals have a saying “If you want someone in your life who doesn’t cause you any trouble, get a prune person!”
 Good advice!
-Prune people are for sale at many vendors throughout the Christmas market.
+Prune people are for sale at many vendors.